CodeChillAlluna/code-chill/README.md

 ## Configuration

-Next we'll configure the Server and the client part.
+Next we'll configure the server and the client part.

 ### Server